mismith/roster/README.md

 - handle missing/wrong IDs in resolves (e.g. what to show if invite is wrong/used?)
 - add calendar view
-- make sure page homepage, if logged in, or sign-in as home if not
+- make user page homepage, if logged in, or sign-in as home if not